Responsibilities

 • Step 2: You will be scheduled to attend a group interview and a technical interview with a panel of Advisory Board PILOT Leaders and experienced PILOT Leader staff.

-• Step 3: You may receive an invitation to interview one-on-one with PILOT Learning staff
+• Step 3: Based on your group and technical interview, you may receive an invitation to interview one-on-one with PILOT Learning staff .